maxdoublee/ADVANCED-VLSI-DESIGN---ECSE-6680/Projects/FIR Filter/README.md

 ### MATLAB Analysis

 The primary objective of this MATLAB analysis was to assess the impact of quantization on a 100-tap low-pass FIR filter.
-Figures 7 and 8 offer a deeper look into the frequency domain, contrasting the original and quantized filters.
+Figures below offer a deeper look into the frequency domain, contrasting the original and quantized filters.
 The transition band between the passband and stopband is of particular interest, showing the effect of quantization on the filter's sharpness and roll-off characteristics.
 A narrower transition band correlates with higher filter order and complexity, providing a critical comparison point for the two implementations.

 ![Magnitude Response (Unquantized)](https://github.com/maxdoublee/ADVANCED-VLSI-DESIGN---ECSE-6680/blob/main/Projects/FIR%20Filter/MATLAB/images/unquantized%20magnitude%20fir%20filter%20response.png)
 *Magnitude Response (Unquantized)*